EcoHealth Alliance: PREDICT

-EcoHealth Alliance partners with USAID on the PREDICT subset of USAID's EPT (Emerging Pandemic Threats) program.
+EcoHealth Alliance partner with USAID on the PREDICT subset of USAID's EPT (Emerging Pandemic Threats) program.
 PREDICT seeks to identify which emerging infectious diseases are of the greatest risk to human health.
 Many of EcoHealth Alliance's international collaborations with in-country organizations and institutions fall under the PREDICT umbrella.
-Scientists in the field collect samples from local fauna in order to track the spread of potential harmful pathogens and to stop them from becoming outbreaks.
-Scientists also train local technicians and veterinarians in animal sampling and information gathering.

-Active Countries: Bangladesh, Cameroon, China, Democratic Republic of the Congo, Egypt, Ethiopia, Guinea, India, Indonesia, Jordan, Kenya, Liberia, Malaysia, Myanmar, Nepal, Sierra Leone, Sudan, South Sudan, Thailand, Uganda, Vietnam.

 IDEEAL

-IDEEAL (Infectious Disease Emergence and Economics of Altered Landscapes Program) seeks to study the impact deforestation and land-use change have in Sabah, Malaysia in regards to increased risk of zoonoses.
-This work is centered in particular around the local palm oil industry.
-The project also suggests sustainable alternatives to large-scale deforestation to the country's business leaders and its policy-makers.
-The program is based at the Development Health Research Unit (DHRU) in Malaysia, cofounded with the Malaysian University of Sabah.
+IDEEAL (Infectious Disease Emergence and Economics of Altered Landscapes Program) attempts to investigate the impact of deforestation and land-use change on the risk of zoonoses in Sabah, Malaysia.
+This project focuses on the local palm oil industry in particular.
+The study also offers to the country's corporate leaders and policymakers long-term alternatives to large-scale deforestation.
+The program is headquartered at the Malaysian Development Health Research Unit (DHRU), which was developed in collaboration with the Malaysian University of Sabah.

-Rift Valley Fever Virus

-Rift Valley fever (RVFV) has wreaked havoc on the livestock industry in sub-Saharan Africa where it is most prominent.
-EcoHealth Alliance is working in South Africa to better predict outbreaks by studying the impact of environment and human behavior in regards to the mosquito-spread virus.
-EcoHealth Alliance is also already at work with policymakers on a plan should RVFV spread to the United States.

 Bat Conservation

-A growing body of research indicates that bats are an important factor in both ecosystem health, and disease emergence.
+A growing body of research indicates that bats are an important factor in both ecosystem health and disease emergence.
 A number of hypotheses have been proposed for the high number of zoonoses that have come from bat populations in recent decades.
-One group of researchers hypothesized “that flight, a factor common to all bats but to no other mammals, provides an intensive selective force for coexistence with viral parasites through a daily cycle that elevates metabolism and body temperature analogous to the febrile response in other mammals.
-On an evolutionary scale, this host-virus interaction might have resulted in the large diversity of zoonotic viruses in bats, possibly through bat viruses adapting to be more tolerant of the fever response and less virulent to their natural hosts.”
+One group of researchers hypothesized "that flight, a factor common to all bats but to no other mammals, provides an intensive selective force for coexistence with viral parasites through a daily cycle that elevates metabolism and body temperature analogous to the fever response in other mammals.
+On an evolutionary scale, this host-virus interaction might have resulted in the large diversity of zoonotic viruses in bats, possibly through bat viruses adapting to be more tolerant of the fever response and less virulent to their natural hosts."

 Project Deep Forest

 According to the FAO (Food and Agriculture Organization), roughly 18 million acres of forest (roughly the size of Panama) are lost every year due to deforestation.
-Increased contact between humans and the animal species whose habitat is being destroyed has led to increases in zoonotic disease.
-EcoHealth Alliance scientists are testing species for pathogens in areas with very little, moderate, and complete deforestation in order to track potential outbreaks.
-This data is used to promote the preservation of natural lands and diminish the negative effects of land-use change.